Too bad for Mom and Dad who thought the worst was finally over… ;-)

 4. Don’t make it into a power struggle, but rather let him get used to the new situation slowly.
 Within a few weeks, you are likely to sit close to the door, reading a book.
 Not an awful way to spend 30 minutes…

-In my experience, this works much better with older babies than trying to play hardball and using some version of cry-it-out.
+In my experience, this works much better (and is much quicker!) with older babies than trying to play hardball and using some version of cry-it-out.

 Try it and remember the reason why he is fussing – his mind is expanding and he really can’t help it.
 Within a couple of months, he will be calmer again and easier to put to bed.
 (Only to become fussier again later on…)